I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 Most will want to start with a portable shotgun microphone solution.
 This goes along with today's vlogging style approach.

-If you enjoyed this post, be sure to read the other ones I've written on YouTube gear.
+If you enjoyed this article, be sure to read the other ones I've written on YouTube gear.
 For questions, you can leave a comment here or directly reach out to me above.